Packraft Essentials: An Expedition Planning & Paddling Course on the Upper Dolores River

 Turn the blue lines on maps into trails and acquire the packrafting skills you need to embark on bigger and better adventures on your own!
 And do all this one of Colorado’s most stunning rivers.
 The scenery on the different sections of this of river between the towns of Rico and Dolores is stunning high alpine.
 And the quality of the boating matches the scenery, with everything from wide and fast-moving Class II to rowdy Class III excitement.

-Four Days of Heaven
+Three Days of Heaven

 Join us for this 3-day, Level 2 Expedition Planning and Paddling Course!
 We’ll spend one day training in the kayak play park on the Animas River.
 And then you’ll spend two expedition days on the Dolores River above Rico, camping on public lands.
 This course is for Level 2 paddlers and includes up to Class III rapids.
 You’ll very likely see bald eagles, otters, bears and other wildlife, and generally not so many human beings.